 4. Are there options for RV's and camper units?
 Bear Creek Lake State Park does have an RV / Camper area so this is an option.
 You would need to reserve this directly through Bear Creek Lake State park.
-Any reservations made through the park would be separate from your Arcadia event registration.
+Any reservations made through the park would be separate from your Arcadia day trip registration.

 6. Are there bathrooms and showers with hot water?
 Yes.
 Bear Creek Lake State Park has two restroom facilities with showers and hot water.